nikitavoloboev/data/productivity/flow/rules.md

 	- Knowing what goals you have and the reasons why you are collecting or using certain kind of data is important and saves a lot of time in the future when you want to _minimise_ and _simplify_ things in life.

 ## Trello
 - No need to create _Doing now_ and _Do next_ blocks.
 I can use _watching_ feature for that and seperate cards instead by topic.
 Use _tags_ to give priority to tasks.
-(In my case _Important_, _Interesting_ and _Next_ are always present tags in most boards).
+(In my case _Important_ and _Next_ are always present tags in most boards).
 - Share boards publically that contain no sensetive or private information.
-- For boards like _Learning_ and _Books_, no need to add links to cards as the links to these things should already be added in LA curated lists which are easily queriable.
+- For boards like _Learning_ and _Books_, no need to add links to cards as the links to these things should already be added in [LA curated lists](https://github.com/learn-anything/curated-lists#readme) which are easily queriable.